-You don’t always need to open up your wallet and pay a premium price to find a great gaming headset.
-Even budget headphones can be packed with features and be perfect for your needs.
-You should be looking for good sound quality and great comfort, especially if you’re a more hardcore gamer who plays for many hours every day.
-If you also play multiplayer games, a good microphone can be very important to communicate with friends and online teammates.
+You don’t always need to pay a premium price for a good gaming headset.
+Even budget headphones can be packed with features suitable for your needs.
+You want to be on the lookout for good sound quality and great comfort, especially if you can game for hours every day.
+If you play multiplayer games, a good microphone can be very important to communicate with friends and teammates online.

 The best gaming headset under $100 that we’ve tested so far is the Logitech G533.
-Their price does fluctuate a bit, but they are often on sale for less than $100.
-This wireless headset has a typical gamer-centric design with large, well-padded ear cups.
-They are pretty comfortable headphones but aren’t very stable considering they fit a bit a tightly.
-They’re fairly well-built, though, and have a decent control scheme for gaming, with a mappable button that you can set to trigger specific functions.
+These wireless headphones do fluctuate a bit in price, but they’re often on sale for less than $100.
+They have a typical gamer-centric design with large, well-padded ear cups, and are pretty comfortable.
+They feel fairly well-built overall and have a decent control scheme for gaming, with a mappable button that you can set to trigger specific functions.

-If you’re looking for a more budget headset than the Logitech G533, we suggest the Corsair Void PRO RGB Wireless.
+If you’re looking for a cheaper wireless gaming headset than the Logitech G533, we suggest the Corsair Void PRO RGB Wireless.
 The Corsair Utility Engine (iCUE) software doesn’t offer as many customization options as the Logitech Gaming software, but these headphones have better microphone performance than the G533.
-Both headphones have comfortable, breathable ear pads and a gamer-centric design, but the Corsair have RGB lighting you can control inside the software and have a good microphone.
-They last about 12 hours, so it should be enough for long gaming sessions.
+Both headphones have comfortable, breathable ear pads and a gamer-centric design, but the Corsair have RGB lighting you can control inside the software.

 If sound quality is your highest priority, then get the Turtle Beach Elite Atlas.
-The HyperX Cloud II have a more complete control scheme with channel mixing, but the Elite Atlas sound much better.
-Though the Cloud 2 have overall decent sound, their treble response is quite mediocre.
-The Elite Atlas reproduce audio more accurately in the treble range and sound better overall.
+The HyperX Cloud II have a more complete control scheme with channel mixing, but the Turtle Beach sound much better.
+They reproduce audio more accurately in the treble range and sound better overall.
 Their boom microphone is excellent and they’re also compatible with PC, PS4, and the Xbox One.

-Our recommendations above are what we think are currently the best gaming headsets to buy under $100 for most people.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best gaming headsets under $100 for most people.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).